polymorpher/sms-wallet/miniwallet/test/README.md

 ## Overview

-Tests in this folder are exclusively for smart contracts (under `chaincode/contracts`) and some core library functions related to small contracts (under `code/lib`).
+Tests in this folder are exclusively for smart contracts (under `../contracts`) and related libraries (under `code/lib`).

-Tests for other components, such as the the client and the core server, are provided at separate locations.

 ### Running the tests

-It is recommended that you run tests against a local Hardhat instance.

-The tests have deep logging functionality controlled by the `VERBOSE` flag

-* `VERBOSE=1` or `VERBOSE=true` turns on debugging logging
-* `VERBOSE=0` or `VERBOSE=false` runs in a quieter mode

-You run the following tests the `chaincode` directory

-To run the complete set of tests use
+To run the complete set of tests, run:

 ```
 yarn test
 ```

+It is recommended that you run tests against a local Hardhat instance (default).

-To run a specific suite of tests in a file use
+To run a specific test set, run:

 ```
 yarn test test/AssetManager.ts
 ```

-To run an individual test (without compiling the contract) use
+To run an individual test (without compiling the contract), run

 ```
 yarn test  --no-compile  --grep 'Positive deposit test'
 ```

-## Test Data Overview
+## Test Data and Config

 Before each test, some wallets are retrieved using `ethers.getSigners`.
 They are encapsulated in a test data object.
 See `prepare` functions in `test/utilities/index.ts` for more details.
 A breakdown of the test users is given below.

 ### Test Accounts

 All accounts are funded with 10,000 native tokens.

-* deployer : this is used to deploy AssetManager and Test Token Contracts.
-It recieves the role of `DEFAULT_ADMIN` which controls the administrative functions.
+* deployer : an account that deploys AssetManager and test token Contracts.
+The address recieves the role of `DEFAULT_ADMIN` which controls the administrative functions, such as assigning operators and adjusting limits
-* operatorA : An operator whose responsibilities are transferring assets on behalf of users
-* operatorB : An operator whose responsibilities are transferring assets on behalf of users
-* operatorC : An operator whose responsibilities are transferring assets on behalf of users
+* operatorA, operatorB, operatorC : operators who are responsible for regular smart contract interactions, such as transferring assets on behalf of users

 * alice: primary user used for testing deposit, withrdrawal, approve and transfer functionality using native tokens, ERC20, ERC721, ERC1155
 * bob: primary recipient of tokens from alice
-* carol: additional general purpose testing user
-* dora: additional general purpose testing user
-* ernie: additional general purpose testing user
+* carol, dora, ernie: additional general purpose testing user

 For transfer testing, the following token contracts are deployed using the deploy in the environment:
 * testerc20: ERC20 contract (TestERC20) with 10000000 minted supply, of which 100 tokens are given to alice for transfer testing